fvaleri/strimzi-debugging/sessions/002/README.md

 ## TLS authentication and custom certificates

-The TLS encryption protocol provides communications security over a computer network.
+The Transport Layer Security (TLS) encryption protocol serves as a pivotal component in ensuring the security of communications across computer networks.
-Encryption without proper identification is insecure.
-Hostname verification using a common name (CN) or subject alternative name (SAN) in a TLS certificate protects against man-in-the-middle attacks, so it should never be disabled in production.
+However, if encryption is implemented without proper identification mechanisms (CN and SAN), can expose vulnerabilities.

+Host verification, facilitated through validation of the Common Name (CN) or Subject Alternative Name (SAN) within a TLS certificate, stands as a crucial safeguard against potential man-in-the-middle attacks.
+Consequently, this feature should remain enabled without exception in production environments.

-A TLS certificate contains the public key along with the ownership data and expiration date.
+A TLS certificate encapsulates not only the public key but also essential ownership metadata and expiration details.
-A self-signed certificate (Issuer == Subject) is secure enough, but only if it is trusted upfront by the application.
-It is also possible to create a wildcard certificate (e.g. `commonName=*.example.com`), that can be used by all applications running in a specific subdomain.
+While a self-signed certificate (where the issuer matches the subject) can offer a baseline level of security, its efficacy hinges on upfront trust establishment by the application.
+Furthermore, the creation of wildcard certificates, exemplified by CN formats such as `*.example.com`, provides a means for universal application across specific subdomains.

-Cipher suites contain algorithms for key exchange, encryption and authentication.
+Cipher suites, comprising algorithms for key exchange, encryption, and authentication, play an integral role in bolstering the security posture of TLS implementations.

-A public key infrastructure (PKI) is an arrangement that binds public keys with respective identities, such as organizations, people, or applications.
+Public Key Infrastructure (PKI) frameworks facilitate the binding of public keys with corresponding identities, ranging from organizations to individuals or applications.
-The binding is established through a process of registration and issuance of certificates by a certificate authority (CA).
+This binding process is formalized through registration and certificate issuance, typically overseen by a Certificate Authority (CA).

-Within a Kafka cluster, in addition to the client-server communication, inter-cluster communication must be protected and certificates renewed when they expire.
+Within a Kafka cluster, safeguarding both client-server and inter-cluster communications is imperative.
+This entails proactive certificate renewal upon expiration, a responsibility adeptly managed by the Strimzi Cluster Operator.
-All of this work is done by the Strimzi Cluster Operator, which is a great example of how the operator pattern simplifies cluster management.
+Notably, this operator exemplifies the efficacy of the operator pattern in streamlining cluster management tasks.
-Two self-signed CAs are automatically generated and used to sign all cluster (cluster CA) and user (clients CA) certificates.
+The Cluster Operator automates the generation and utilization of two self-signed CAs: one for signing all cluster certificates (cluster CA) and another for user certificates (clients CA).

 <p align="center"><img src="images/network.png" height=350/></p>